dzy3991005/dzy3991005.github.io/_pages/about.md

 ------
 1.Bachelor of Economics, School of Economics, Henan University, 2019-2023

-2.Master's degree in Finance and Investment, School of Humanities and Social Sciences, University of Nottingham Ningbo, 2024-2025
+2.Master's degree in Finance and Investment, School of Humanities and Social Sciences, University of Nottingham Ningbo China, 2024-2025

 Work Experience